p13tarunkk/p13tarunkk.github.io/_posts/2022-05-23-b2b-product-case-study.md

 <p style="color: #EA2F65;font-size:120%"> <b>Problem</b></p>

-> You are a product manager for an accouting software product.
+> You are a product manager for an accounting software product.
 The product caters to the small to medium scale businesses in the United States with a sizable number of employees and high number of business transactions month on month.
 These business owners are looking for product solutions that make team collaboration and delegation easier with sufficient controls in place.
 They need solutions that can replicate the business processes like manual approval process for Purchase Orders and Invoicing.

 <p style="color: #EA2F65;font-size:120%"> <b>Situation</b></p>